 District and Municipal Court Division

 As part of its overall mission of serving victims and protecting citizens of the county, District Attorney Conley’s office maintains a presence in nine district and municipal courts throughout Suffolk County.
 Operated by the Trial Court of the Commonwealth, these courts have jurisdiction over misdemeanors and some felonies, and the vast majority of criminal cases handled by our office are resolved here.
-Each district courthouse has a team of assistant district attorneys, victim witness advocates, investigators, and administrative staff who are dedicated to serving victims and their families, while holding criminal offenders accountable.
+Each courthouse has a team of assistant district attorneys, victim witness advocates, investigators, and administrative staff who are dedicated to serving victims and communities while holding criminal offenders accountable.

 The City of Boston is served by eight municipal courts.
 They are located in the downtown area, Brighton, Charlestown, Dorchester, East Boston, South Boston, Roxbury, and West Roxbury.
 Cases arising in Winthrop are directed to East Boston, while the cities of Chelsea and Revere are served by Chelsea District Court.
 Some of these courts have juvenile sessions for offenders under the age of 18; courts without a juvenile session send their cases to the Boston Juvenile Court downtown.

 Superior Court Division

-The district attorney’s Superior Court Division is comprised of a number of specialized units, most dedicated to a particular type of crime.
+The Superior Court Division is comprised of a number of specialized units, most dedicated to a particular type of crime.
 The prosecutors, advocates, investigators, and administrative staff assigned to these units are highly-trained men and women who are dedicated to achieving justice for victims and their families.
 They will often assist district court prosecutors with especially complex cases.

 Elders and Persons with Disabilities Unit